 On the tail end of a major project with a tight deadline, I’m very proud of my accomplishment.
-I’m weaving in my ends and packing it to send to the magazine, and it feels good.
+I’m weaving in my ends and packing them to send to the magazine, and it feels good.
 But my hands…do not.

 I know that some of it is just exhaustion.
 Even a runner would have sore legs after a marathon.
-But at times like these I am reminded of how important it is to keep my hands healthy.
+But at times like these, I am reminded of how important it is to keep my hands healthy.
 They work hard.

 So, I get out the old tool kit of things to help my sore hands.
 A lot of things help heal them when they are overworked, but the best tools are the ones that prevent this kind of fatigue.

 So here are my favorites, some of them actual tools and some of the things you can do daily for hand maintenance.

 A few of these things are affiliate links.
 If you choose to purchase any of them through these links, it contributes to my ability to write more free patterns.

 Every day before you pick up your hook, do a few quick stretches.
 Stretching increases blood flow, literally “warming up” your joints and preparing your muscles to work.

 I do 4 Daily Stretches with my hands to help them limber up.

 Your hands are the obvious body part in need of stretches but don’t forget that your shoulders, upper back, and arms are going to be working too.
 For me, my triceps are the angriest after a long hooking binge.
 And when my triceps are tired, other parts compensate.